-WKSN AC may decide that land selected as cultural land can be leased to a 'third party'.
+The WKSN corporation may decide that land selected as cultural land can be leased to a 'third party'.
 For example, the corporation may ask the Trust to lease a parcel of cultural land to a not-for-profit Aboriginal corporation so they can provide services that help the Noongar community.